Jonathan-LeRoux/overleaf-backup-tool/README.md

 whether to perform local backup, a non-default location for the local backup, and whether to perform remote backup.
-- Added "CSV only" mode that only reads information from Overleaf and creates CSV file, so that user can make tune behavior for each repo prior to first actual backup.
+- Added "CSV only" mode that only reads information from Overleaf and creates CSV file, so that user can tune behavior for each repo prior to first actual backup.
 - Optionally push backed up repo to remote(s) on a Rhodecode server, creating the remote repo if it doesn't exist;
   - requires creating an API auth_token on Rhodecode